Michael Feneley: Politics

-Feneley stood as the Liberal Party candidate in the 2010 Australian federal election in the seat of Kingsford Smith.
-The seat has been held by Labor since it was created in 1949.
-He was defeated by the sitting Labor member and Environment Minister Peter Garrett, though he managed to slash eight points off the Labor margin, reducing it from a comfortably safe 63 percent to a marginal 55 percent.
+Feneley is a serial political candidate for the Liberal Party.
+He was a candidate in the 2010 Australian federal election in the seat of Kingsford Smith, losing to Labor's Peter Garrett.

-Seven months later Feneley stood as the Liberal candidate in the 2011 New South Wales state election in the seat of Maroubra.
-As was the case previously, the seat has been held by Labor since it was created in 1950.
-He was defeated by Labor's Michael Daley, but slashed the Labor majority from a previously comfortably safe 16.1 percent to a marginal 1.6 percent.
-Daley was one of only 20 successful Labor candidates.
-Feneley ran as the Liberal candidate for Kingsford Smith in the 2013 election.
+Seven months later Feneley stood as the Liberal candidate in the 2011 New South Wales state election in the seat of Maroubra where he was defeated by Labor's Michael Daley.
 He was defeated by Garrett's replacement as Labor candidate, former Senator Matt Thistlethwaite—in the process, paring the Labor margin down to just 2.7 percent.

 Feneley recontested Kingsford Smith at the 2016 Federal election but was defeated in a rematch against Thistlewaite.
 This time, Thistlewaite picked up enough of a swing to revert Kingsford Smith to safe Labor.

 Feneley was a candidate for Liberal preselection for the 2018 Wentworth by-election however he was defeated by Dave Sharma.

 In 2022 Feneley won preselection for the marginal seat of Dobell on the NSW central coast for the 2022 Federal Election, but was unsuccessful.
+In 2025, Feneley unsuccessfully sought Liberal Party preselection for the north shore electorate of Bradfield, and the Central Coast electorates of Robertson and Shortland.